You turn to Democracy Now! for ad-free news you can trust. Maybe you

 New figures show the number of Americans in prison or jail is on the rise.
-A record two point two million people are behind bars, up nearly three percent from last year.
-Another four million people are either on probation or parole.
-The number of female prisoners has seen a significant jump, rising two point six percent.
+A record 2.2 million people are behind bars, up nearly 3 percent from last year.
+Another 4 million people are either on probation or parole.
+The number of female prisoners has seen a significant jump, rising 2.6 percent.
 Racial disparities show no signs of reversal.
-Among males in their late 20s, eight percent of African Americans are incarcerated, compared with one percent of white males.
+Among males in their late twenties, 8 percent of African Americans are incarcerated, compared with 1 percent of white males.

-In other news, the U.S. government has agreed to pay two million dollars and apologize to Brandon Mayfield.
+In other news, the U.S. government has agreed to pay $2 million and apologize to Brandon Mayfield.
 Mayfield is the Muslim attorney in Oregon jailed two years ago after the FBI mistakenly tied him to the Madrid train bombings.

 The president-elect of the Christian Coalition of America says he won’t be taking the job because of the group’s opposition to expanding its agenda.
 The Reverend Joel Hunter says he wanted to address issues including poverty and the environment but was told the Christian Coalition does not want to move beyond opposing abortion and gay marriage.

-And finally, a German citizen who suffered torture after being kidnapped by the CIA is in the United States to appeal the dismissal of his lawsuit against the US government.
-Three years ago, Khalid el-Masri was seized along the Serbian-Macedonian border and then flown to Afghanistan where he was tortured inside a secret prison.
+And a German citizen who suffered torture after being kidnapped by the CIA is in the United States to appeal the dismissal of his lawsuit against the U.S. government.
+Three years ago, Khalid El-Masri was seized along the Serbian-Macedonian border and then flown to Afghanistan, where he was tortured inside a secret prison.
 He was released without charge after five months.
 Masri described his ordeal Wednesday in Washington.

-Khalid el-Masri: "I was mortally afraid throughout the entire 5 months in prison in Afghanistan, the conditions I was confronted in in jail were not fit for human consumption.
-I went on hunger strike for 37 days and I was force fed thereafter, and then thereafter I was taken to Albania and in the middle of the night I was just dumped in a forest.
-To this day, I don’t know why they did this to me, I don’t know why they arrested me in the first place, I don’t know why they released me.
-I do not know."
+Khalid El-Masri: “I was mortally afraid throughout the entire five months in prison in Afghanistan.
+The conditions I was confronted with in jail were not fit for human consumption.
+I went on hunger strike for 37 days, and I was force-fed thereafter.
+And then, thereafter, I was taken to Albania, and in the middle of the night I was just dumped in a forest.
+To this day, I don’t know why they did this to me.
+I don’t know why they arrested me in the first place.
+I don’t know why they released me.
+I do not know.”

-ACLU Director Anthony Romero: "It is untenable now for the Bush administration to hide behind its arguments in a court of law and insists that some of the most egregious violation of human rights have no remedy in an American court of law.
-If not before an American court of law can an individual who’s been wronged by the U.S. government seek justice than where?"
+ACLU Director Anthony Romero: “It is untenable now for the Bush administration to hide behind its arguments in a court of law and insist that some of the most egregious violation of human rights have no remedy in an American court of law.
+If not before an American court of law can an individual who’s been wronged by the U.S. government seek justice, then where?”